martbeauvais/Sudoku/README.md

 # Sudoku

 My first Java program.
-It is part of a school project.
+It was part of a school project.

 I want too keep adding to the code to make the sudoku generator more efficient.